TxCorpi0x/file-upload-merkle/README.md

 ### Implementation

 - The implemented Merkle tree does not support multi-proof, it can be implemented to support multiple proofs verification.
-- Support multi-chunck file upload to support large files.
+- Support multi-chunk file upload to support large files.
 - Support insertion and deletion using [bm](https://github.com/sorpaas/bm) in-place tree modification.
 - Use persistent data store instead of memory storage in the server.